-The Hub user APIs provide mechanisms for sending and receiving messages between Hub users.
+The Hub user APIs provide tools for sending and receiving messages between Hub users.
 Mailboxes are built on ThreadDB.

-User Mailboxes provide an encrypted endpoint where encrypted messages can be left for users when they are offline.
-User mailboxes are designed to be used with private key based identities where each user will privately encrypt messages for recipients based on their public key.
+User Mailboxes provide an encrypted endpoint where encrypted messages can be left for users while they're offline.
+User mailboxes are designed to be used with private key based identities where each user will privately encrypt messages for recipients based on the recipient's public key.

 You can read more about creating basic PKI identities in our tutorial.